reedbryan/CosmicCrucible/README.md

 ### CPU Enemies
-In the "survival" gamemode (see [Game Modes](#game-modes)) the player(s) will fight against CPU enemies that spawn throughout the environment.
-These CPUs act indopendently and will attack the player as well as each other.
+In the "survival" gamemode (see [Game Modes](#game-modes)), the player(s) will fight against CPU enemies that spawn throughout the environment.
+These CPUs act independently and will attack the player as well as each other.

-#### Entity Prioritatization
+#### Entity Prioritization
 Each CPU keeps track of all entities within a 200(unity meters) radius.
 Valid entities include:
 - Other players (CPU or Non-CPU)